Typhoon Damrey (2012)

 Typhoon Damrey was a compact tropical cyclone, which became the strongest to affect the area north of the Yangtze River since 1949.
 It was the tenth named storm and the fifth typhoon of the 2012 Pacific typhoon season.
-The name Damrey means elephant in Khmer, the official language of Cambodia.

 Damrey developed into a tropical storm north of the Tropic of Cancer on July 28 and drifted slowly.
 By late on July 30, Damrey began to accelerate west-northwestward.
 The storm struggled to make deep convection wrap around itself due to vertical wind shear and dry air since formation, until it passed near Kyushu on August 1.
 Damrey finally intensified into a typhoon early on August 2, a half of day before it made landfall over the northern Jiangsu.